 Having obtained a BSc in Physics at the University of Sheffield, I then completed my PGCE at Loughborough University where I became qualified to teach physics and maths.
 After working as a science and physics teacher I then went to the University of Leicester where I was awarded an MSc with distinction in Space Exploration Systems.
 I am now studying my PhD at the the Open University in water extraction from the lunar regolith.

-I am a fellow of the Royal Astronomical Society and I was awarded the Amelia Earhart Fellowship in 2019.
+I am a fellow of the Royal Astronomical Society and I was awarded the Amelia Earhart Fellowship in 2019, an international award for women in aerospace science and engineering.

-My current research focuses on the development of a breadboard model of the ProSPA instrument due to land near the lunar south pole in 2022 as part of a joint ESA/ROSCOSMOS mission.
-I am looking at In-Situ Resource Utilisation (ISRU) techniques to extract water from lunar regolith.
+My current research focuses on the development of a proof-of concept experiment to be performed with the ProSPA instrument due to land near the lunar south pole in ~2025 as part of a joint ESA/ROSCOSMOS mission.
+I am looking at In-Situ Resource Utilisation (ISRU) techniques to extract water from lunar regolith, and if sucessful this experiment could be one of, if not the first, ever production of water on the Moon.
 In this project I have built a lab-bench model of the ProSPa instrument and I am performing experiments on ilmenite, lunar simulants, lunar meteorites, and Apollo samples to determine the feasibility of these experiments on the lunar surface.

 In 2018 I was selected to take part in the Lunar and Planetary Institute 'Exploration Science Summer Intern Program'.
 With a team of 10 international graduate students we addressed planetary science questions that face NASA.
 The major theme of the project was utilizing images of lunar boulder tracks in previously unexplored regions of the Moon to determine how traversable they are.
 In particular we analyzed pyroclastic deposits and permanently shadowed regions.
 A number of conference items and published papers were produced from this work.